School Uniform

 Plain black with badge and Year Bar

-Smart black shoes Low heeled and sensibly styled in the interests of safety - leather or leather effect (heels no higher than 4cm) – No trainers, particularly Nike Air Force 1s or similar designer trainers.
-No plimsolls, no open-toed footwear or boots.
+Smart black shoes Low heeled and sensibly styled in the interests of safety - leather or leather effect (heels no higher than 4cm) No trainers,

 Black V neck jumper